microsoft/react-native-code-push/README.md

 #### CodePush

-Constructs the CodePush client runtime and includes methods for integrating CodePush into your app's `ReactInstanceManager`.
+Constructs the CodePush client runtime and represents the `ReactPackage` instance that you add to you app's list of packages.

 ##### Constructors

 - __CodePush(String deploymentKey, Activity mainActivity)__ - Creates a new instance of the CodePush runtime, that will be used to query the service for updates via the provided deployment key.
-The `mainActivity` parameter should always be set to `this` when configuring your `ReactInstanceManager` inside the `MainActivity` class.
+The `mainActivity` parameter should always be set to `this` when configuring your React packages list inside the `MainActivity` class.
 This constructor puts the CodePush runtime into "release mode", so if you want to enable debugging behavior, use the following constructor instead.

 - __CodePush(String deploymentKey, Activity mainActivity, bool isDebugMode)__ - Equivalent to the previous constructor, but allows you to specify whether you want the CodePush runtime to be in debug mode or not.
 When using this constructor, the `isDebugMode` parameter should always be set to `BuildConfig.DEBUG` in order to stay synchronized with your build type.
 When putting CodePush into debug mode, the following behaviors are enabled: